The exact cause of prostate cancer is unknown. Current risk factors for prostate cancer include:

 - Prostate Health Index

-A healthy heart diet helps with prostate cancer.
 Diet is one of the most impactful efforts to reduce or delay their risk of developing prostate cancer.
+A heart healthy diet also helps with treatment recovery and possible nonoccurence.

 - Eat fewer calories or exercise more so that you maintain a healthy weight.